 Sophia understandably felt compelled to pose a question or two.
 In answer, Rebecca seemed more than ready to explain: “We have a really big parking lot at work, and I’m always drawing a spot far from the building’s entrance.
 But my boss has a designated space in the front row, and being the chivalrous sort he lets any pregnant employee use it.
 So, about six months ago, I told him I was pregnant, and I’ve been enjoying that parking space ever since.”

 Stunned, my wife stuttered: “But, but … you don’t look pregnant!”

 “Not at the moment, I don’t,” Rebecca replied.
 “When I went to work though, I wore the same prosthetic that actresses wear on TV to make it seem like they’re carrying.
 I managed a very convincing bulge too.”

 Even more astonished, Sophia queried: “Oohh kaaay.
 Then what’s with the miscarriage?”

 “Well, I’m only allowed to use the parking spot till I deliver, and I’m obviously not giving birth.
 So, two weeks ago, a month before my ‘due date,’ I called in sick after suffering a tragic late-term miscarriage.
 My understanding boss told me to take as much time off as I needed.
 As you can see, my concerned co-workers have been showering me with cards, flowers and gift baskets.
 I’ll have to thank them all when I go back to the office on Monday.”

 Before disgustedly excusing herself, Sophia offered a sarcastic parting remark: “A shame you’ll have to park in the boonies from now on.”

-“For a little while,” Rebecca conceded.
+“For a little while,” Rebecca acknowledged.
 “But my husband and I are going to try to conceive again real soon, and I have a strong feeling I’ll have another bun in the oven before long.”

 Only after the front door shut behind her did it occur to Sophia: Wait a minute.
-She’s not even married!”
+She’s not married!”